gomorpheus/morpheus-docs/api/includes/_monitor_incidents.md

-# Monitor Incidents
+# Monitoring Incidents

-These entities are incidents that result from [Checks](#monitor-checks).
+These entities are incidents that result from [Checks](#checks).
 The API provides a means to list all of an account's incidents and also update, mute, close, and reopen them.

 ## Get All Incidents